cl91/NeptuneOS/readme.md

 ```
 ./mkfloopy.sh [amd64] [release]
 ```
-You might need to type your password because the script needs to invoke `sudo`. eVeRYtHiNg iS a fILe!!!

 ### Cross-compiling
 We use the LLVM toolchain so cross-compiling in theory should simply work without any